yuvalot/htm.core/README.md

 #### HTMPandaVis
 This project aspires to create tool that helps **visualize HTM systems in 3D** by using opensource framework for 3D rendering https://www.panda3d.org/

+NetworkAPI has region called "DatabaseRegion".
+This region can be used for generating SQLite file and later on read by PandaVis - DashVis feature, to show interactive plots in web browser on localhost.
+See [napi_hello_database](https://github.com/htm-community/htm.core/tree/master/src/examples/napi_hello) for basic usage.

 For more info, visit [repository of the project](https://github.com/htm-community/HTMpandaVis)
 ![pandaVis1](docs/images/pandaVis1.png)